In about 50 days we'll pack up our car and drive from Texas to Baja California Sur. I’m dreaming of the sun, the ocean, and the land.

 At its most radical, conscious travel is about changing course.
 If the social, economic, and/or environmental implications of me being in a place as a foreigner are dire for that place, do I need to be there at all?
 If I feel intuitively pulled to travel, there are other ways to connect with other locations.
 I can connect virtually.
 I can connect through meditation or ceremony.

 Changing course isn't an option for us this time.
 We've paid for our Baja trip, and going still feels aligned.
 Next time?
 More in-depth research before we pay up.
 Right now?
-Time to practice some conscious travel.
+Time to practice conscious travel.